bastos-rcd/FitTrack/README.md

 # FitTrack

 **FitTrack** is an project designed to simplify the process of tracking your fitness progress (calories, programs, etc.).
 It is a project that consists in using _Apple Shortcuts_ to automate the process of tracking your fitness progress.
-This project fully integrates with _Apple Health_ (to store the data) and _Firebase Firestore_ (to get the nutritional information of the food you eat).
+This project fully integrates with _Apple Health_ and _Firebase Firestore_.

 ## Stack